 Inspiration is everywhere.
 I am always inspired of the artworks produced by children, adults and older people we meet.
 I am also motivated by people who contributed to human rights understandings such as Rogers, Maslow, Lincoln, Luther-King.
 I am inspired by the art and thinking of the early 20th Century, Miro, Picasso, Calder, Magritte.
 I love surrealism and the desire to express sub-conscious imagination and aspirations.

-Karrie will be giving the Keynote Talk, “Connecting Through Creativity And Joy: exploring the power of puppetry in dementia care” on Saturday May 28th > click for info; and, a hands-on workshop with Chris King, Puppet Selves on Sunday May 29th > click for more info
+Karrie gave the Keynote Talk, “Connecting Through Creativity And Joy: exploring the power of puppetry in dementia care” for our Puppet Power 2016 conference, and, a hands-on workshop with Chris King, Puppet Selves.